-The Trophy Cam provides the following connections for external devices: USB port, SD card slot, TV Out, and external DC power in (Fig. 1).
+The Trophy Cam HD provides the following connections for external devices: USB port, SD card slot and external DC power in (pq 6, Fig. 1).

-A 3-way power switch is used to select the main operating modes: OFF, SETUP, and ON (Fig. 2).
+A 3-way power switch is used to select the main operating modes: OFF, SETUP, and ON (pq 6, Fiq.
+2).

 A control key interface with six keys is primarily used in SETUP mode to select operational functions and parameters.
-As shown in Fig. 2, these keys are: UP, DOWN, LEFT, RIGHT, OK and MENU.
-Four of the keys can also perform a second function (shortcut operations in SETUP mode) in addition to their main function: The DOWN key can be used to set the camera to Photo mode (still camera icon), and the UP key can set the camera to Video mode (movie camera icon).
-The RIGHT key also serves as the manual shutter ("SHOT") button of the camera and the OK key switches the camera to the Playback ("REPLAY") mode.
-These secondary functions are indicated by icons or text above the key as shown in Fig. 2.
+As shown on the next page, these keys are: UP, DOWN, LEFT, RIGHT, OK and MENU.
+Three of the keys can also perform a second function (shortcut operations in SETUP mode) in addition to their main function: The DOWN key can be used to set the camera to Photo mode (still camera icon), and the UP key can set the camera to Video mode (movie camera icon).
+The RIGHT key also serves as the manual shutter ("SHOT") button of the camera.
+These secondary functions are indicated by icons or text above the key as shown below.